 Who doesn’t love making a good bat craft for Halloween?
 Especially one that incorporates recycling!

-Well you’re in luck… here is an easy recycled paper roll bat craft, shared with us by the clever Craftaholic Witch.
+Well, you’re in luck… here is an easy recycled paper roll bat craft you can make in no time at all.

 We ADORE any and all recycled paper roll crafts here at The Craft Train, in fact, it’s one of our specialties!